mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Question:** Well, how does this compare with...
 Let’s say if you read Kapleau Roshi’s books, and a Rinzai approach is to just force yourself continually to break through and find some kind of enlightenment.
 Do you see any merit in that, or are you saying that that isn’t necessary?

 **Katagiri Roshi:** Yes, it’s necessary, because that is the regulation of the body, regulation of the breath.
 Through the concentration, [this and that], samadhi, you can attain enlightenment.
-According to Rinzai, maybe that is the main purpose of zazen: through zazen you have to attain enlightenment, that’s why the teachers push you so hard.
+According to Rinzai, maybe that is the main purpose of zazen: through zazen you have to attain enlightenment, that’s why the teachers [say to] push yourself hard.
 That means, you are buddha but you are not buddha *now*, so why don’t you attain enlightenment?
 So, the subject is already seen in the dualistic world.
 And also zazen is seen in the dualistic world.

 Of course, it is okay.
 But the final stage is not that zazen and subject and object should be seen in the dualistic world.
 We have to take care of subject and object according to *total personality*.
-We have to settle ourselves in total personality, from the beginning to end.
+We have to settle ourselves in total personality there, from the beginning to end.

 That means, finally, we have to do zazen with no design on having any reward.
 That means, offering yourself perfectly.